paulirish/git-open/git-open.1.md

 ## CONFIGURATION

 To configure git-open you may need to set some `git config` options.
-You can use `--global` to set across all repos, instead of just the local one.
+You can use `--global` to set across all repos, instead of just the current repo.

 ```sh
 $ git config [--global] option value